PsyTeachR/reprores-v2/docs/04-data.md

 </div>
 :::

-We'll be working with <a class='glossary' target='_blank' title='Data in a rectangular table format, where each row has an entry for each column.' href='https://psyteachr.github.io/glossary/t#tabular-data'>tabular data</a> a lot in this class, but tabular data is made up of <a class='glossary' target='_blank' title='A type of data structure that is basically a list of things like T/F values, numbers, or strings.' href='https://psyteachr.github.io/glossary/v#vector'>vectors</a>, which group together data with the same basic <a class='glossary' target='_blank' title='The kind of data represented by an object.' href='https://psyteachr.github.io/glossary/d#data-type'>data type</a>.
+We'll be working with <a class='glossary' target='_blank' title='Data in a rectangular table format, where each row has an entry for each column.' href='https://psyteachr.github.io/glossary/t#tabular-data'>tabular data</a> a lot in this class, but tabular data is made up of <a class='glossary' target='_blank' title='A type of data structure that collects values with the same data type, like T/F values, numbers, or strings.' href='https://psyteachr.github.io/glossary/v#vector'>vectors</a>, which group together data with the same basic <a class='glossary' target='_blank' title='The kind of data represented by an object.' href='https://psyteachr.github.io/glossary/d#data-type'>data type</a>.
 The following sections explain some of this terminology to help you understand the functions we'll be learning to process and analyse data.

 ## Basic data types {#data_types}